Elucidating the solution space of extended reverse-time SDE for diffusion models

-There are three types of methods for recovering samples from noise in DMs.
-The first predicts the noise added in the forward process, achieved by a noise prediction model $\boldsymbol{\epsilon}_{\theta}\left(\boldsymbol{x}_{t}, t\right)$~\citep{ho2020denoising}.
-The second utilizes a score prediction model $\boldsymbol{s}_{\theta}(\boldsymbol{x}_{t}, t)$ to match the score function $\nabla_{\mathbf{x}} \log p_t(\mathbf{x}_t)$~\citep{song2021score,hyvarinen2005estimation}.
+There are three methods for recovering samples from noise in DMs.
+The first predicts the noise added in the forward process, achieved by a noise prediction model $\boldsymbol{\epsilon}_{\theta}\left(\boldsymbol{x}_{t}, t\right)$ \cite{ho2020denoising}.
+The second utilizes a score prediction model $\boldsymbol{s}_{\theta}(\boldsymbol{x}_{t}, t)$ to match the score function $\nabla_{\mathbf{x}} \log p_t(\mathbf{x}_t)$ \cite{hyvarinen2005estimation,song2021score}.
 The last directly restores the original data from the noisy samples, achieved by a data prediction model $\boldsymbol{x}_{\theta}\left(\boldsymbol{x}_{t}, t\right)$.
-These models can be mutually derived~\citep{kingma2021variational}.
-Previously, most SDE solvers~\citep{song2021score,jolicoeur2021gotta,bao2022analytic} have relied on the score-based model.
-Building on the foundation of modeling the backward process as an extended SDE in Sec.\ref{section3_1}, we proceed to solve the VE SDE and VP SDE for the data prediction model in Sec.\ref{section3_2} and Sec.\ref{section3_3}, respectively.
-Compared with the other two types of models, the data prediction model can be synergistically combined with thresholding methods~\citep{ho2020denoising,saharia2022photorealistic} to mitigate the adverse impact of large guiding scales, thereby finding broad application in guided image generation~\citep{lu2022dpm-solver}.
+These models can be mutually derived \cite{kingma2021variational}.
+Previously, most SDE solvers relied on the score-based model \cite{song2021score,jolicoeur2021gotta,bao2022analytic}.
+Based on modeling the backward process as an extended SDE in Sec.\ref{section3_1}, we proceed to solve the VE SDE and VP SDE for the data prediction model in Sec.\ref{section3_2} and Sec.\ref{section3_3}, respectively.
+Compared with the other two types of models, data prediction model can be synergistically combined with thresholding methods \cite{ho2020denoising,saharia2022photorealistic} to mitigate the adverse impact of large guiding scales, thereby finding broad application in guided image generation \cite{lu2022dpm-solver}.

-\subsection{EXTENDED REVERSE-TIME SDE}
+\subsection{Extended Reverse-Time SDE}

 Besides Eq.(\ref{4}) and Eq.(\ref{newsde}), an infinite variety of diffusion processes can be employed.
 In this paper, we consider the following family of SDEs (referred to as Extended Reverse-Time SDE (ER SDE)):